 Encouraged by friends and family to share his story, Keith decided to set to work writing it all down, and in three days he had the foundation of what would become his one man show.

-In July 2018, after premiering at The Oggi Art gallery in Chicago, the show began its real journey to the stage at the Toronto Fringe Festival, then Edmonton, and finally in Vancouver.
-The summer started with small, but enthusiastic, audiences and ended with full houses and standing ovations.
+In July 2018, after premiering at The Oggi Art gallery in Chicago, the show began its real journey to the stage at the Toronto Fringe Festival, then Edmonton AB, and finally Vancouver BC.
+The run started with small, but enthusiastic, audiences and ended with full houses and standing ovations.

 Keith came to the realization that the more he brought his own personal walls down, and embraced his vulnerability on stage, the more people were moved.
 The journey needed to continue.

 The 2019 tour kicked off by winning three awards at the Frigid Fringe Festival in NYC, and continued to gain traction, winning awards, incredible reviews, sellout runs, and holdover shows in multiple cities along the way.
 The year was capped off when the show was selected to participate in the Fringe Encore Series, Off Broadway, at the Historic Soho Playhouse in NYC.
 The series featured 18 "Best Of" shows selected from Fringe Festivals worldwide.

 Putting accolades aside, the most amazing part of the journey has been seeing how the show connects to people on a deep and personal level.
 There are many messages to take away.

 So, what’s next?
 Doors continue to open and intriguing opportunities present themselves.
 The heartbeat of the show is clearly being guided and the path is being lit.

 Keith Alessi - Writer and performer, Tomatoes Tried to Kill Me but Banjos Saved My Life

 Before taking to the stage, Keith was well known as a successful public company CEO and college professor.
 He has led companies in both Canada and the United States.

 A dual Canadian/US citizen, Keith splits his time between Vancouver, British Columbia and Virginia.
 He is a certified public accountant and received his MBA from the University of Michigan, Ann Arbor.